Finite-sample performance of the maximum likelihood estimator in logistic regression

 \subsection{Convex localization}

-We start with the lemma that is used to both establish existence of, and obtain risk bounds for, the MLE.
-It is based on a simple convex localization argument, which is purely deterministic.
-This reduction is general: the only properties that it uses, besides those explicitly stated in Lemma~\ref{lem:localization}, are that $\wh L_n,L$ are twice continuously differentiable, that $\wh L_n$ is convex and that $\theta^*$ is a global minimizer of $L$.
+The following standard lemma, which is based on a convex localization argument, is used to both establish existence of the MLE and control its risk.
+This reduction is general and deterministic: the only properties that it uses, besides those explicitly stated in Lemma~\ref{lem:localization}, are that $\wh L_n,L$ are twice continuously differentiable, that $\wh L_n$ is convex and that $\theta^*$ is a global minimizer of $L$.

 \begin{lemma} Assume that there exists a positive-definite matrix $H \in \R^{d\times d}$ and real numbers $r_0, c_0, c_1, \nu > 0$ such that the following conditions hold: \begin{itemize} \item $\norm{\nabla \wh L_n (\theta^*)}_{H^{-1}} \leq \nu$; \item For every $\theta \in \R^d$ such that $\norm{\theta - \theta^*}_H \leq r_0$, one has $\nabla^2 \wh L_n (\theta) \mgeq c_0 H$; \item For every $\theta \in \R^d$ such that $\norm{\theta - \theta^*}_H \leq r_0$, one has $\nabla^2 L (\theta) \mleq c_1 H$. \end{itemize} If $\nu < c_0 r_0/2$, then the empirical risk $\wh L_n$ admits a unique global minimizer $\wh \theta_n$, which satisfies